storybookjs/marko/docs/api/presets.md

 <!-- prettier-ignore-end -->

-This configures the TypeScript loader using the app's `tsconfig.json` and also tells the TypeScript loader to only be applied to the current directory.
+This configures the CSS loader to use  modules and how the styling will be defined.

 Each preset has its own option and those options should be documented in the preset's README.

 ## Go deeper